 - Was a non-employee third party involved in the accident?

-In some situations, more than one party can be liable for the same accident.
+In some situations, more than one party can be liable for the same workplace accident.
 It’s important to name all parties who may be responsible in a claim or lawsuit.
-If you fail to name them all, the lawsuit could be dismissed or you may not get full compensation.
-It’s best to work with a construction accident lawyer to make sure you don’t make mistakes when assessing legal liability.
+If you fail to name them all, the injury lawsuit could be dismissed or you may not get full compensation.
+It’s best to work with an injury attorney to make sure you don’t make mistakes when assessing legal liability.